 If your child will be traveling outside of the country, he or she will need a passport.
 This is true for kids of all ages, even infants.
-Passport applications must be made in person at a passport acceptance facility.
+Passport applications must be made in person at an official passport acceptance facility.
 You should complete the application form and ensure you have the appropriate documents before going to a facility.

 1. Complete Form DS-11 for Your Child

 When preparing to apply for a passport for your kids, the first thing you should do is fill out Form DS-11.
 This form is required for all minors applying or reapplying for passports, as well as for adults who are applying for the first time.
 You should fill it out before submitting the application in person, but you should not sign it until an authorized agent asks you to do so.
 This form requires details about the child and their parents or legal guardian(s).